Baseline Funding stream

 The Baseline Funding stream of the Canada Public Transit Fund (CPTF) provides predictable, long-term support to communities across the country with existing transit systems.
 This funding focuses on enhancing routine capital and non-capital investment, ensuring the continual growth, rehabilitation, and replacement of public transit and active transportation infrastructure as well as increasing capacity for planning.
 Stable funding supports quality and access to world class transit, sound planning, long-term data collection which supports better decision making.

-The fund aims to improve public transit accessibility and reliability, encouraging cleaner transportation options.
-This not only facilitates easier access to essential services and economic opportunities for Canadians, but also contributes to environmental sustainability and social well-being.
+The Fund aims to improve public transit accessibility and reliability, encouraging cleaner transportation options.
+This not only facilitates easier access to essential services and economic opportunities for Canadians, it also contributes to environmental sustainability and social well-being.

 Fund details